 One-stop-shop for disaster information and recovery assistance

-SPRINGFIELD – A Flood Assistance Center, also referred to as a Multi-Agency Resource Center (MARC), will open in Rock Island County this week to help residents get back on their feet following recent historic floods.
-The Flood Assistance Center is a one-stop-shop for flood victims to access disaster related relief services and information.
-The Flood Assistance Center brings together representatives from local and state agencies and essential support organizations.
+SPRINGFIELD – A Multi-Agency Resource Center (MARC) will open in Woodford County this Thursday to help residents recover from a recent flash flooding event.
+The MARC is a one-stop-shop for residents to access disaster related relief services and information.
+The MARC brings together representatives from local and state agencies as well as essential support organizations.

-Some of the state and local agencies offering assistance through the Rock Island County Flood Assistance Center include:
+State and local agencies offering assistance through the Woodford County MARC include:

-Department of Human Services: IDHS representatives will assist residents seeking to replace Supplemental Nutrition Assistance Program (SNAP) benefits due to the flood, provide access to mental health and substance abuse programs, referrals to local childcare providers and functional needs support services.
+Department of Human Services: IDHS representatives will assist residents seeking to replace Supplemental Nutrition Assistance Program (SNAP) benefits due to the flood as well as provide access to mental health and substance abuse programs, referrals to local childcare providers and functional needs support services.

-Department of Insurance: Representatives will be on hand to answer questions about individual insurance policies or questions about the insurance claim process; Address issues with individual insurance agents or insurance companies.
+Department of Insurance: Representatives will be on hand to answer questions about individual insurance policies or questions about the insurance claim process as well as to address issues with individual insurance agents or insurance companies.

-Emergency management officials are urging residents to remain vigilant with spring flooding.
-Be aware of the flood risks in their neighborhood and know the steps to take to keep their family safe in the event of an emergency.
-For more information about flood resources, visit www.ready.illinois.gov
+Emergency management officials are urging residents to be aware of the flood risks in their neighborhood and know the steps to take to keep their family safe in the event of an emergency.
+For more information about flood resources, visit Ready Illinois Site